rehierl/metalsmith-doctoc/readme.md

 metalsmith-doctoc
 ===============

+If you know 'metalsmith-autotoc' ([npmjs](https://www.npmjs.com/package/metalsmith-autotoc), [github](https://github.com/anatoo/metalsmith-autotoc)),
+then you already know what this plugin will essentially do.
+The only (big) difference is that 'metalsmith-doctoc' will allow you to use lightweight plugins (LPs) to configure how your TOCs will be generated from your source files.

+So the main purpose of this Metalsmith ([npmjs](https://www.npmjs.com/package/metalsmith), [github](https://github.com/segmentio/metalsmith)) plugin is to provide a framework for LPs. 'metalsmith-doctoc' will invoke these LPs for each file they are assigned to, which they analyze in order to extract a table-of-contents (TOC) menu tree.
+These TOC menu trees can then be used in combination with a template engine to render TOC menus into your files.

+## TODO

 Please be aware that, as long as this plugin's version begins with '0.', **I consider this to be a 'Beta' version.** This means that it should basically work, but still needs some editing/review/testing.
-So essential parts may still change without further notice.
+So essential parts may change without further notice.
 Please open an issue on github if you have any suggestions.

-If you know 'metalsmith-autotoc' ([npmjs](https://www.npmjs.com/package/metalsmith-autotoc), [github](https://github.com/anatoo/metalsmith-autotoc)),
-then you already know what this plugin is supposed to do.
-The only (big) difference is that 'metalsmith-doctoc' will allow you to use lightweight plugins (LPs) to configure how exactly your TOCs will be read from your source files.

-So the main purpose of this Metalsmith ([npmjs](https://www.npmjs.com/package/metalsmith), [github](https://github.com/segmentio/metalsmith)) plugin is to provide a framework for LPs. 'metalsmith-doctoc' will invoke these LPs for each file they are assigned to, which they analyze and modify in order to extract a table-of-contents (TOC) menu tree.
-Such TOC menu trees can then be used in combination with template engines to render TOC menus into your files.

-## TODO

-- Need to think about better dealing with errors:
-  Currently, this plugin will throw simple exceptions.
-  Any way to support inner exceptions?
-- Options.combine() still needs to validate user values.
+- check plugin results ?!?
 - Need to properly test and describe differences when using 'require' in combination with Options.resolveFunc().